tsukasa/BdBrowser/readme.md

 * Recommended: [Create a VFS backup!](#backing-up-the-virtual-filesystem)
 * Open the Discord settings.
-* Navigate to BetterDiscord's "Update" category.
+* Navigate to BetterDiscord's "Updates" category.
-* Install the available BetterDiscord update by clicking the "Update" button.
+* Install the available BetterDiscord update by clicking the <kbd>Update!</kbd> button.
 * You will be prompted to reload the site.

 In case BetterDiscord does no longer work after the update, you should